Thetford Academy, Vermont: Academics

 Thetford Academy offers programs in Arts, Humanities, STEM, and Wellness.
-Its Unified Arts curriculum includes programs in visual arts, design technology, drama, Music, and culinary arts.
+Its Unified Arts curriculum includes programs in visual arts, design technology, drama, music, and culinary arts.
 Its Humanities program includes courses in English, social studies, and world languages.
-Thetford Academy's STEM curriculum focuses on science, technology, engineering, and science.
+Thetford Academy's STEM curriculum focuses on science, technology, engineering, and mathematics.
 The academy's Wellness program contains courses in physical education and health.
 Some programs are aimed at grades seven and eight, some at grades ten to twelve, some grades eleven and twelve, and some grades nine to twelve.

 Student life

 Thetford Academy encourages students to participate in extracurricular activities.
 A partial list of the school's clubs and organized activities include art, bass fishing, gaming, gender equity, robotics, and the student council.

 The academy's advisory program includes faculty members providing advice and guidance to small groups of ten to twelve students.
 Advisors assist students in developing Personal Learning Plans (PLPs) and guide students to reflect on their academic growth and progress.
 Advisors also serve as liaisons between parents and guardians.
 Student groups bond by taking part in special projects and activities, as well as community service and initiatives.

 Campus traditions at Thetford Academy include Founder's Day, which takes place in February of each year.
 Celebrations include a winter carnival, arts festival, games, and an all-school banquet.
-Additional activities include murals, costumes, snow sculptures, song, banners, centerpieces, and decorated sled parade floats.
+Additional activities include murals, costumes, snow sculptures, skits, banners, centerpieces, and decorated sled parade floats.

 In the 1970s, Thetford Academy began an annual "Mountain Day" tradition.
 Mountain Day encourages students to take part in outdoor activities.
 Events include students and faculty advisors taking part in hiking at nearby grade-specific mountains, so students who attend the academy from grades seven to twelve will have climbed all six mountains.

 Athletics

 Thetford Academy is a Division III school and competes in most sports in the Northern Vermont Athletic Conference as a member of the Capital League.
 The school's athletic teams stress its five principles of excellence, commitment, caring, cooperation, and respect for diversity, and have won several awards for good sportsmanship.
 Thetford Academy's participation in interscholastic sports are regulated by the Vermont Principals’ Association, and include baseball, basketball, soccer, softball, cross country running, track and field, and alpine skiing.
+Thetford Academy serves as the annual host for the Vermont State High School Cross Country Championships each fall.